lorem-bitsinartiksum/view-magnet/viewmagnet-metric/README.md

 * Install [Grafana](https://grafana.com/docs/grafana/latest/)
 * Login on http://localhost:3000/
 * Add InfluxDB as data source to Grafana
-* Export dashboards as json in `grafana-dashboards` folder
+* Import dashboards as json in `grafana-dashboards` folder
 * Add API key with viewer role

 ####There are 3 dashboards